jkpe/spaces-s3-zip/README.md

 ## How It Works

-1. **List Objects**: The function retrieves a complete list of all objects in the source bucket, handling pagination automatically
+1. **List Objects**: The function retrieves a complete list of all objects in the source bucket using `@aws-sdk/client-s3`, handling pagination automatically
-2. **Create Archive**: Uses the `archiver` library to create a ZIP archive
+2. **Create Archive**: Uses the `archiver` library (v7) to create a streaming ZIP archive
-3. **Stream Download**: Each object is streamed from the source bucket
+3. **Stream Download**: Each object is streamed from the source bucket using the AWS SDK v3 `GetObjectCommand`
-4. **Stream Upload**: The archive is simultaneously streamed to the destination bucket
+4. **Stream Upload**: The archive is simultaneously streamed to the destination bucket using `@aws-sdk/lib-storage` for efficient multipart uploads
 5. **Complete**: Returns a summary with file count, size, and duration

 ## Limitations